 MN-Icewood bows: Icewood bows do not have unique stats or qualities other than that they may be enchanted using one-half the standard resources of time, components, and energy.
 These bows tend to be masterwork.
 MN p.
 30-Orcs receive a +1 bonus on damage rolls vs. dwarves, rather than a +1 bonus on attack rolls vs. dwarves.
 MN p.
 36-A 2nd-level channeler/1st-level rogue can only cast 2nd-level spells, not 3rd-level spells.
 MN p.
 36-Characters with more channeler levels than levels in other classes add +1 to their character levels only for determining the highest level spells they can cast, but not for other purposes, like caster level of spells.
 MN p.
 40-Precise Strike should read "For every 6 levels of defender the character has, he ignores one point of armor bonus to AC.
-Also, at 6th level his strikes count as magic weapons for overcoming damage reduction, at 12th level they count as alignment weapons (as per the defend5th-Level Spells Permanency 7th-Level Spells Limited Wish 9th-Level Spell Wish Described in MIDNIGHT: Against the Shadow er's alignment) for overcoming damage reduction, and at 18th level they count as adamantium for overcoming damage reduction.
-MN p.
+Also, at 6th level his strikes count as magic weapons for overcoming damage reduction, at 12th level they count as alignment weapons (as per the defender's alignment) for overcoming damage reduction, and at 18th level they count as adamantium for overcoming damage reduction. \ Described in MIDNIGHT:

+Against the Shadow MN p.
 68-Strategic Blow should read "Starting at 2nd level."
 Also, change the DR bypass as follows: silver instead of +1, magic instead of +2, cold iron instead of +3, alignment instead of +4, and adamantine instead of +5.
 MN p.
 71-Under the Magecraft feat, add to the end of the Benefit section: "The caster level for a character using this feat to cast spells is equal to his character level."
 MN p.
 71-Sarcosan pureblood prerequisite: Must be a Sarcosan.